 The real beauty of vegetable tanned leather is that it is highly durable and will age naturally, looking even more beautiful with time.
 Due to the fact that the items made from the leather are nearly always hand crafted too, you can guarantee that you will have a unique, one of a kind leather item.
 Added to this, the way you live your life and use your leather goods will also affect how they age.
 If you have a handbag you use almost every day and another you keep locked away for special occasions, the leather on each will age very differently, truly reflecting the lifestyle they lead with you.

-We think this explanation qualifies the statement that vegetable tanned leather, particularly made in Tuscany, Italy, and is well worth the extra money.
-You will end up with something that will last a lifetime, is unique to you and is uncommonly beautiful.
+We think this explanation qualifies the statement that vegetable tanned leather, particularly made in Tuscany, Italy, is well worth the extra money.
+You will end up with an Italian leather handbag that will last a lifetime, is unique to you and is uncommonly beautiful.

 They say that it is impossible to truly appreciate the beauty of vegetable tanned leather until you hold it in your hand.